comco23/comco23.github.io/contribute.md

 ### 7. **Create a post on the wiki page**

 - Please adhere to existing structure on naming a file in the `_posts` folder
-- Some examples here on how to write in markdown: [Markdown examples](/markdown-examples)
+- Some examples here on how to write in markdown: [Markdown examples from the Minimal theme](/markdown-examples) and [Markdown example from the Jekyll website](https://aksakalli.github.io/jekyll-doc-theme/docs/cheatsheet/)

 ### 8. **Publish your changes**